Spearin/fccw-docs/docs/userguides/data-structures/units.md

 - **Small Arms, Single Shot** – For pistols and rifles a rough estimate based on the number of rounds in the weapon and a few carried clips/rounds to reload it.
 These are very rough estimates and due to the scale of the game, not required to be spot on exact.
 As the data person, you can decide how “correct” an amount is per weapon.

 - **Small Arms, Burst/Auto Fire** – Like single shot small arms, the value in this case is based on the burst fire of the weapon.
-So if the weapon has a 30 round clip and general fire in 3 shot bursts, you have a 10 ammunition allocation value.
+So, if the weapon has a 30 round clip and general fire in 3-shot bursts, you have a 10 ammunition allocation value.
 Then add in for additional clips/magazine held by the soldier.
 Again, this is a rough estimate for all small arms.

 - **Rapid Fire Systems** – For Weapon Systems like Anti-aircraft Guns, Machine Guns, and Autocannons using a rough estimate of number of bursts of ammunition is what is used.
 The best way to decide is to find a similar system in the game data files and use a value of the same magnitude.